sonic-net/SONiC/doc/sfputil/read_write_eeprom_by_page.md

 ### Restrictions/Limitations

 - Vendor should support plaform API `sfp.read_eeprom` and `sfp.write_eeprom` to support this feature.
-- For dependent mode, module EEPROM might be managed by FW and cannot be written.
-CLI shall provide proper message for such situation.

 ### Testing Requirements/Design

 #### Unit Test cases

 - sonic-utilities unit test shall be extended to cover new subcommands
-- sonic-platform-common unit test shall be extended to cover new APIs

 #### System Test cases